DMCarnahan/NanoChemGPT/README_INTEGRATION.md

 ------------------------
 - The repository may include a spaCy model under `harvester/miner/ner_model/model-best`.
 When present in the checked-out branch, CI will prefer this model and set `SPACY_MODEL` to that path for the miner-integration job.
 - If the model directory is not present in the runner, the CI workflow falls back to downloading `en_core_web_sm` (spaCy small) and uses it for integration tests.
-- If you prefer not to commit model artifacts to the repo, consider one of:
+- For teams that prefer not to commit model artifacts to the repository, consider one of:
   - Hosting the model files in a release or S3 and adding a workflow step to download and extract them in the job.
   - Storing model files via Git LFS and ensuring the runner has LFS enabled.